 We give you the basic sizing and all the steps; all you need to do is adjust to best fit your pan(s).
 As we often suggest, lay things out on paper first and/or make a prototype in muslin or another inexpensive fabric from your scrap bin.
 Sometimes, we even make mini-samples out of paper towels to ensure our dimensions are correct.

 We originally used two fabrics (one print and one solid) from the Simple Marks collection by Malka Dudrawsky for Moda Fabrics.
 This is an older collection and can be hard to find.
-Below are some pretty new combos we spotted at Fat Quarter Shop.
-See the full Crescent collection or Handiwork collection, or click a swatch below for more detail.
+Pick your favorites from the latest seasonal collections

 Sewing Tools You Need